mvolkmann/blog/src/github/actions.md

 ---

-GitHub Actions enable registering "jobs" to run on a cloud server in response to GitHub commands completing.
+GitHub Actions enable registering "jobs" to run on a cloud server in response to GitHub events.
 The cloud server must have the GitHub Actions runner application is installed.
 GitHub provides these servers for free, but it is also possible to use your on servers.

-For example, an workflow can build an application after every push.
+For example, a workflow can build an application after every push to given branches.
 This can include running linters, code formatters, and tests.
-Executed workflows and their output appear in the "Actions" tab of the GitHub repository.
+Executed workflows and their output appear in the "Actions" tab of each GitHub repository.

 A "workflow" defines a set of jobs using a YAML file.
-A job defines a set up steps
-to run in a given environment (ex. `ubuntu-latest');
+A "job" defines a set up steps to run in given environments (ex. `ubuntu-latest`);
-A step is a single task runs a predefined action or a shell command.
+A "step" is a single task runs a predefined action or a shell command.

-A shell command could run a shell script or an `npm` command.
+A shell command can run a shell script or a CLI command such as those provided by `npm`.

 There are over 3,000 predefined actions to choose from, cataloged at <https://github.com/actions>
 and <https://github.com/marketplace?type=actions>.
-Many of these are commercial, but their are over 200 that have a free tier.
+Many of these are commercial,
+but there are over 200 that have a free tier.

-TODO: Are there some outside of the marketplace that are totally free?

 ## Configuring Workflows